Reliability, Variety and Exclusivity - The Three Pillars of Shoppable Recipe Content That Converts

 Millennials love food.
 Such is their obsession that they've even been accused of prioritising avocados over housing.
 While they eat out more often than previous generations, cooking also plays an important role in their lives.
-Not content with the sometimes repetitive nature of home cooking, 93% of millennial women try new recipes monthly.
-With access to a global library of recipes both from cookbooks and online, it's no surprise that 80% of millennial women are happy to try out recipes from all corners of the globe.
-To millennials, variety matters.
+Not content with the sometimes repetitive nature of home cooking, 62% of millennials and 71% of millennial parents make an effort to cook new dishes.
+Not just that, but 51% of Americans would prepare dinner at home more often if they had new ideas.

 If you're searching for an example of a company that understands the importance of variety, it's hard to look past Fexy Media.
 Whether you're a fan of wholesome, reliable home cooking or you're a discerning foodie with an interest in high-end cooking techniques, Fexy offers a website to suit.
 It is a strategy that has paid dividends - Fexy ranks first in Digital Food amongst millennials - but it's not a strategy that can be easily replicated.
 Grocery retailers, for example, use recipes to drive traffic to their websites and increase basket value.
 Segregating this content into a number of micro-sites isn't a viable option, but a data-driven personalisation strategy is.
 We've written extensively about personalisation in the past, but for recipe websites, the goal is to put the right recipe in front of the right person at the right time.
 Of course, all of this means nothing unless the recipe offering is consistently reliable.
 Talking about food has become a part of daily life for many, and people are happy to talk about the bad as well as the good.
 This can make or break your reputation as a recipe website and testing out your recipe content (or sourcing reliable content) is not an optional extra.